 - US equity and corporate credit market downturn in 2018.

 We provide transparency into our themes and the research behind them in our forward-looking quarterly research letters and monthly updates.
 We also publish research briefs on social media, foremost on Twitter, highlighting timely macro thinking and investment ideas.
 We strongly encourage you to follow Kevin Smith, CIO and Tavi Costa, portfolio manager on Twitter to see Crescat’s macro thought leadership in action.
 At Crescat, our model-driven macro themes shape the portfolios in all our strategies.
-Each individual security in our portfolios is an expression of a macro theme.
-The themes guide our exposures including both long and short exposures in our hedge funds.
+Each individual security in our portfolios is an expression of a bigger picture trend or imbalance that guides our overall long and short exposures in our hedge funds.
 Crescat’s unique themes drive portfolio construction, diversification, risk modeling, and profit attribution to differentiate Crescat within the investment management industry.

 Crescat deploys proprietary, systematic equity and macro models that guide us to the themes and securities in our portfolios.
 Crescat’s discounted-free-cash-flow equity valuation (DCF) model has been an essential driver of Crescat’s long-term track record in all of our strategies since their respective inceptions: Crescat Large Cap (1999), Crescat Long/Short (2000), and Crescat Global Macro (2006).
 On a daily basis, our DCF model systematically scores, ranks, and values the 2000 most liquid global equities that trade on a U.S. exchange based on more than 50 underlying fundamental factors.
 Our DCF model scores stocks based on:

 - Six custom fundamental factor categories: quality, value, growth, fundamental dynamics, capital allocation, and balance sheet strength;